 For the Southern Rail ECA, representative samples were taken at domestic interior elevators using a diverter sampler to ensure uniform sampling.
 A timed cut is taken about every 200 bushels (about 5.1 metric tons).
 Only trains of yellow corn inspected for export to Mexico were sampled.
 The Southern Rail ECA official service providers submitted file samples exclusively.
 These samples were collected and tested for grade factors and aflatoxin at the time of sampling and then kept on file at the official service providers to be retested in the case of disputes.
-Each file samples were mailed to the Illinois Crop Improvement Association's Identity Preserved Grain Laboratory (IPG Lab) after their retention dates were reached, which were generally 30 days after loading.
+Each file sample weighed approximately 1,000 grams and represented a composite of five railcars.
+File samples were mailed to the Illinois Crop Improvement Association's Identity Preserved Grain Laboratory (IPG Lab) after their retention dates were reached, which were generally 30 days after loading.
 Grade factor tests for the Southern Rail samples were conducted by Champaign-Danville Grain Inspection (CDGI) in Urbana, Illinois.
 CDGI is the official grain inspection service provider for East Central Illinois as designated by USDA FGIS.